Ian Normile (PhD candidate)

-Thesis title: Philosophical Conceptions of Critical Thinking for Cross-Cultural Contexts in UK Higher Education
+Thesis title: An Expansive Ideal of Critical Thinking for Cross-Cultural Contexts in UK Higher Education

 BA Humanities and Social Sciences (Western Washington University, 2008)